Skip to main content

 • “Genuinely love the 90's anime aesthetic, the light VHS effects, the voice acting, music and ambient sounds, and the art is 10/10!”

 The music in the game has received widespread acclaim, with many reviewers praising its quality and emotional depth, describing it as both captivating and fitting for the game's atmosphere.
-The soundtrack features a mix of styles, including original Japanese tracks and nostalgic 90s anime influences, enhancing the overall experience.
-Overall, the music is considered a standout element, complementing the visuals and gameplay effectively.
+The soundtrack features a mix of styles, including pop and anime-inspired songs, enhancing the overall experience and complementing the stellar visuals and voice acting.
+Overall, the music is considered a standout element, contributing significantly to the game's charm and replayability.

 • “The music is a pop too!”